 An irregular eating pattern can reduce your energy levels, resulting in a weaker immune system and problems with your metabolism.
 Your mental health can suffer too; nobody can work at full capacity for an entire day, especially with no fuel.
 Give your mind and body a break.
 After all, you're probably not being paid for that hour anyway.

-Slouching often leads to pain in the back, neck, and shoulders; not to mention poor posture.
+Slouching often leads to pain in the back, neck, and shoulders – not to mention poor posture.
 Invest in a memory foam support cushion to make sitting up straight more comfortable.
 At IMAGE HQ, we use these ones from Amazon.
-Also, consider raising your computer screen (on a stack of books, for example) so that you're looking directly at it; not slumping down to read what's on screen.
+It's also worth raising your computer screen (on a stack of books or magazines, for example) so that you're looking directly at it; not slumping down to read what's on screen.

 You can combat this by introducing standing desks to your office, or better; walking desks.
 If neither of these is feasible right now, set a reminder on your phone to move once per hour.
 It might be worth moving the printer and other stationery items to the other side of the room; force yourself to get up and move around during the day.

 If you find yourself getting headaches at work, it could be down to eye strain.
 Remember to regularly look away from your screen towards something in the distance, be it out the window or at the water cooler.
 It’ll give your eye muscles a chance to relax before getting back to work.